privacycg/requestStorageAccessFor/README.md

 *   Re-creating unconstrained legacy passive cross-site cookie behavior is not a goal; additional guardrails must be in place.
 *   Although prior art like `requestStorageAccess` will inform the proposal, it is intended to be a separate API.
 The access it grants (which would be page-level) would be separate from that obtained by a successful `requestStorageAccess` call (which would be applicable only to the calling frame).

-## Proposed API: requestStorageAccessForOrigin
+## Proposed API: requestStorageAccessFor

 Since the `requestStorageAccess` API was [originally designed](https://webkit.org/blog/8124/introducing-storage-access-api/) for authenticated embeds, it has requirements that are perhaps uniquely well-suited for that use-case.
 Specifically, it is only possible for the embeddee to request access, and only from within `<iframe>` elements that have received user interaction.
 However, these restrictions place adoption costs on websites that have functionality deployed across multiple sites, where cross-site subresources may include images or JavaScript files instead of `<iframe>`-embedded documents.
 [A similar discussion](https://github.com/privacycg/storage-access/issues/3) previously resulted in the existing `requestStorageAccess` API operating at the page level, rather than frame-only, though this decision [is being reversed](https://github.com/privacycg/storage-access/issues/122).

-This document proposes a similar, but separate, API,` document.requestStorageAccessForOrigin`, which would allow the embedding site to request access it knows it needs on behalf of its embedded content.
+This document proposes a similar, but separate, API,` document.requestStorageAccessFor`, which would allow the embedding site to request access it knows it needs on behalf of its embedded content.

 This new API would be somewhat similar to the existing `requestStorageAccess`.
 It would still require activation, though of the top-level document; would still delegate to per-browser logic, so that each browser can customize the experience to their users’ expectations (for example, user prompts like those of `requestStorageAccess` could be used, or First-Party Sets could help gate access); and would gate a permission that is similar to the prior page-level `requestStorageAccess` grant.